ENIGMA-infra/ENIGMA-Tremor/docs/projects/ongoing/Cortical_Subcortical_Cerebellum_Morphology_Project.md

 ## Setting up Nipoppy
 Nipoppy is a lightweight framework for standardized data organization and processing of neuroimaging-clinical datasets.
 Its goal is to help users adopt the [FAIR principles](https://www.go-fair.org/fair-principles/) and improve the reproducibility of studies.

 The ongoing collaboration between the ENIGMA-PD team and Nipoppy team has streamlined data curation, processing, and analysis workflows, which significantly simplifies tracking of data availability, addition of new pipelines and upgrading of existing pipelines.
-The ENIGMA-PD and Nipoppy team is available to support and guide users through the process of implementing the framework, ensuring a smooth transition.
+The ENIGMA-Tremor and Nipoppy team is available to support and guide users through the process of implementing the framework, ensuring a smooth transition.
 To join the Nipoppy support community, we recommend joining their [Discord channel](https://discord.gg/dQGYADCCMB).
 Here you can ask questions and find answers while working with Nipoppy.

 **Here, primairly we will use Nipoppy to help you with 1) BIDSification, 2) FreeSurfer7 processing, 3) Sub-segmentation and 4) Quality control.**